 ➢ Do I need travel insurance in Mexico?
 Yes, you do!
 I can never stress enough what a lifesaver it can be in unexpected situations.
 Although I hope I never need it, it gives me peace of mind to know that whatever happens I am covered.
 I have been using Safety Wing and I find it quite fair, covering a lot for its pricing level.
 Depending on your needs or you can compare different insurance companies on this useful site, TRAVEL INSURANCE MASTER.
 Make sure you read carefully what’s included before making the purchase.
 If you are undecided yet you can read my post on the best travel insurance for Mexico for more clarity.

 Where is Tulum?

-In Down Town Tulum you can find amazing amazing apartments, or simple and more affordable accommodations, restaurants of all sorts of price and cuisine and everything else you may need.
+In Down Town Tulum you can find amazing apartments, simple and more affordable accommodations, restaurants of all sorts of prices and cuisine, and everything else you may need.

 How to Get to Tulum Mexico